 The esophagus is a hollow muscular tube that passes food from your mouth to your stomach during digestion.
 A connection has to be rebuilt when any part of the esophagus is removed.
-This allows you to swallow and pass food on to your stomach.

 An open esophagectomy might also be performed if you have other conditions that make the passage of solid food and liquids into the stomach uncomfortable.
 Conditions requiring this procedure include: